 “As hormones rage in teen yrs.
 And boys fart burp and are crude, most girls wont stay in.
 I dont know why boys cant just be boys.
 Poor Lord Baden Powell.”

 They will not be together in the teen years.
-Boys will be in Boy Scouts and girls will be in the new program.
+Boys and girls will have separate units.
 If they want to, they can join a coed Venturing crew.
 Personally, my experience with our coed Venturing crew is that the young men and women are respectful to each other.
 And we have clear rules in place about things like tents/cabins, showers, being respectful, hand holding, etc. It has never been a problem having teen boys and girls do activities together.

 Objection: Why not Girl Scouts?